rriegel/Reactive-Audio/README.md

 #### YOUR PROJECTS

 To load a previously saved project, find it in the list and press the 'Load' button.
 This will load the last save state of that project.
-If your project name matches a previous project, it will overwrite that project.
+If your project name matches a previous project, it will overwrite.
 Delete a project from your list by pressing the 'Delete' button